-EP1 Support analyses of a range of grade-level MP1.
-Make sense of problems and persevere in solving SP6.
-Construct explanations and design solutions. complex texts with evidence. them.
+EP1.
+Support analyses of a range of grade-level complex texts with MP1.
+Make sense of problems and SP6.
+Construct explanations and design solutions. evidence. persevere in solving them.
 SP8.
 Obtain, evaluate, and communicate information.
-EP2 Produce clear and coherent writing in which MP6.
-Attend to precision. the development, organization, and style are appropriate to the task, purpose, and audience.
+EP2.
+Produce clear and coherent writing in which the development, MP6.
+Attend to precision. organization, and style are appropriate to the task, purpose, and audience.

 - W.2.
 Write informative/explanatory texts to examine a topic and convey ideas and information clearly. - a.
-Introduce a topic and group related information together; include illustrations when useful to aiding comprehension. - b.
-Develop the topic with facts, definitions, and details. - c.
-Use linking words and phrases (e.g., also, another, and, more, but) to connect ideas within categories of information. - d.
-Provide a concluding statement or section. - W.3.
+Introduce a topic clearly, provide a general observation and focus, and group related information logically; include formatting (e.g., headings), illustrations, and multimedia when useful to aiding comprehension. - b.
+Develop the topic with facts, definitions, concrete details, quotations, or other information and examples related to the topic. - c.
+Link ideas within and across categories of information using words, phrases, and clauses. - d.
+Use precise language and domain-specific vocabulary to inform about or explain the topic. - e.
+Provide a concluding statement or section related to the information or explanation presented. - W.3.
 Write narratives to develop real or imagined experiences or events using effective technique, descriptive details, and clear event sequences. - a.
-Establish a situation and introduce a narrator and/or characters; organize an event sequence that unfolds naturally. - b.
-Use dialogue and descriptions of actions, thoughts, and feelings to develop experiences and events or show the response of characters to situations. - c.
-Use temporal words and phrases to signal event order. - d.
-Provide a sense of closure. - SL.4.
-Report on a topic or text, tell a story, or recount an experience with appropriate facts and relevant, descriptive details, speaking clearly at an understandable pace.
+Orient the reader by establishing a situation and introducing a narrator and/or characters; organize an event sequence that unfolds naturally. - b.
+Use narrative techniques, such as dialogue, description, and pacing, to develop experiences and events or show the responses of characters to situations. - c.
+Use a variety of transitional words, phrases, and clauses to manage the sequence of events. - d.
+Use concrete words and phrases and sensory details to convey experiences and events precisely. - e.
+Provide a conclusion that follows from the narrated experiences or events. - SL.4.
+Report on a topic or text or present an opinion, sequencing ideas logically and using appropriate facts and relevant, descriptive details to support main ideas or themes; speak clearly at an understandable pace.